Zequez/logseq-vault/pages/Anxiety.md

 - It's a call to awakening.
 - Anxiety is also a form of [[Fear]].
-- Anxiety and the gut are
+- Anxiety and the gut are linked, as what we eat can cause brain inflammation, which can be manifested as anxiety.
+- Anxiety is an intuitive force that something ain't right; either internally or externally.
+-
 - ---
 - ## References
 	- https://www.youtube.com/watch?v=FrhqgtczZVU